Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-variable.rst

    the variable will be created on the root folder.
 Personal variables (with ``"private": true``) cannot be placed in a folder; attempting to do so returns 400 status.

-See :ref:`Variable Definitions <variable-definitions>` for more details and examples of valid attributes, and `Feature Guide:
+See :ref:`Variable Definitions <variable-definitions>` for more details and examples of valid attributes, and :doc:`Feature Guide:
-Arrays <#array-variables>`__ for more information on the various cases for creating array variables.
+Array Variables </feature-guide/feature-arrays>` for more information on the various cases for creating array variables.

 It is encouraged, but not required, to include an "alias" in the body.
 If omitted, one will be generated from the required "name".